DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 1. Zero Trust Security Solution Set
 2. Connectivity and Network Security

-Part of the Zero Trust solution is Cloudflare for Teams, which I'd like to introduce today.
+Part of the Zero Trust solution is **Cloudflare for Teams**, which I'd like to introduce today.

 ### Cloudflare for Teams

 [Cloudflare for Teams](https://www.cloudflare.com/teams/) is divided into three solutions:

 -   **Gateway**: operates between a company's employees and the Internet.
--   **Access**: secures access to internal applications without a VPN.
+-   **Access**: secures access to applications.
--   **Browser Isolation**: runs in the cloud away from local or on-premise networks and endpoints, insulating devices from attacks.
+-   **Browser Isolation**: executes active webpage content in a secure isolated browser away from local or on-premise networks and endpoints, insulating devices from attacks.

 The official Developer Docs can be found here: [Cloudflare for Teams documentation](https://developers.cloudflare.com/cloudflare-one/)

+Take a [self-guided tour](https://www.cloudflare.com/teams/self-guided-tour-of-zero-trust-platform/) of Cloudflare’s Zero Trust platform.

 * * *